top of page

 Mastering the Art of Self-Taping: A Guide for Actors with Tips from Casting Directors

 Self-taping has become an essential need-to-know auditioning skill for actors.
-By practising and paying attention to detail, you can develop the skills needed to create compelling tapes that showcase your talent to casting directors that help you land your dream acting roles.
-This article covers some useful tips to help you improve your self-taping skills and achieve success in the acting industry.
+By practising and paying attention to detail, you can develop the skills needed to create compelling tapes that showcase your talent to casting directors and help you land your dream acting roles.
+This article covers some useful self tape tips to help you improve your self-taping skills and achieve success in the acting industry.

 Self taping an actor on a mobile smart phone